Subcritical transition to turbulence in quasi-two-dimensional shear flows: Discussion and concluding remarks

+While we have established a scenario for transition involving a purely 2D mechanism, 3D mechanisms could still compete with this scenario and trigger a subcritical 3D transition.
+Whether one of the other scenarios dominates cannot be determined on the basis of Eq.~(\ref{eq:Q2Dc}) only as the 3D mechanisms are specific to the physical process promoting the emergence of quasi-2D dynamics.
+As such, whether a purely quasi-2D subcritical transition to turbulence can be observed in practice remains to be determined in particular cases.
+The question could be addressed either with 3D numerical methods or experiments on MHD or rotating flows, or in Hele-Shaw cells, for example.

-\acknow{C.J.C.\ receives support from the Australian Government Research Training Program (RTP).
-This research was supported by the Australian Government via the Australian Research Council (Discovery Grant DP180102647), the National Computational Infrastructure (NCI) and Pawsey Supercomputing Centre (PSC), by Monash University via the MonARCH HPC cluster and by the Royal Society under the International Exchange Scheme between the UK and Australia (Grant E170034).}
+\acknowledgments The authors thank Dr.\ Susanne Horn and Dr.\ Chris Pringle for their helpful feedback.
+C.J.C.\ was supported by the Australian Government Research Training Program (RTP).
+This research was supported by Australian Research Council Discovery Grant DP180102647 and Royal Society International Exchanges Grant IE170034.
+Computations were possible thanks to the National Computational Infrastructure (NCI), Pawsey Supercomputing Centre, and the Monash e-Research Centre.